 Make sure to block the drain using a piece of steel wool or a drain cover before beginning.
 Depending on how much your pup sheds, there will be lots of free-floating hair in that bath.
 You don’t want it clogging your pipes!

 Bribe your dog to behave.
-Have some treats on hand so that your pup isn’t nervous about his bath.
+Have some treats on hand so that your pup isn’t nervous about their bath.

 Before you fill the tub, line the floor with a towel so that your dog has something to stand on.
-When he’s slip-sliding around, he’s more likely to get upset as well as make a mess.
+When they’re slip-sliding around, they are more likely to get upset as well as make a mess.

 Close the bathroom door to create a calm setting and to ensure there are no disruptions.
 Closing the door also prevents your pup from bolting, and making a wet mess in your living space when the bath is over.

 Scrub your dog gently with the shampoo, and then rinse thoroughly.
-Afterward, make sure he’s dry.
+Afterward, make sure they are dry.
 In addition to being better for your pup’s health by preventing rashes, it will protect the rest of your house from damage.

-You can use a towel to dry your dog, but use gentle motions to avoid irritating his skin.
-You may also want to try a blow dryer, if the noise doesn’t scare him too much.
+You can use a towel to dry your dog, but use gentle motions to avoid irritating their skin.
+You may also want to try a blow dryer, if the noise doesn’t scare them too much.
 A pet dryer–which blows air on a just-bathed dog with minimal noise– is another option.

 Another great tip is all about pup spin-dry prevention.
-When your dog has just come out of the bath and you can see him thinking about doing an epic full-body shake, gently hold his muzzle.
+When your dog has just come out of the bath and you can see them thinking about doing an epic full-body shake, gently hold their muzzle.

 Nobody likes being in the dog bath splash zone.
-A shake starts from the head and moves down the torso, so if you hold his head he won’t be able to do it.
+A shake starts from the head and moves down the torso, so if you hold their head, they won’t be able to do it.